solodynamite/node-express-typescript-vscode-debugging-starter/README.md

 Keep this terminal open and running while you're coding.

-The other option is within Visual Studio Code, press ⇧⌘B in MacOS or Ctrl+Shift+B in Windows then select `tsc: watch - tsconfig.json`.
+Alternatively, in Visual Studio Code, press ⇧⌘B in MacOS or Ctrl+Shift+B in Windows then select `tsc: watch - tsconfig.json`.

 Your auto-transpiling progress will appear in Visual Studio Code's Terminal window instead.